jwncoexists/tbsa168Y/README.md

 $ bower install
 ```
 ### Configuration
+Setup a MailGun account, and define your domain.
+Then setup the following
-Setup the following (2) environment variables for MailGun:
+environment variables for MailGun on your server:

 - MGMAIL_KEY - your mailgun API key
 - MGMAIL_DOMAIN - your mailgun Domain name